ottemo/foundation/README.md

 2019-04-25T15:57:45Z DB connection established.
 ```

-Commerce will create a `var` folder which will contain logs folder and a session folder, since we didn't compile it to use redis for sessions.
+Commerce will create a `var` folder which will contain logs folder and a session folder, since we didn't compile it to use redis for sessions, (which is typical for local development).

 ## License